PATH Int'l Certified Instructor

 Christina works with clients in both a clinical and natural farm environment, partnering with animals to enhance and complement positive therapeutic outcomes.
 She also conducts groups and workshops on various topics at Fuzzy Faces Refuge throughout the year.

-Founder and Barn Manager
+and Barn Manager

-George stays on the property and manages the Barn.
 From the age of 5, George has loved horses, dogs, cats and farm animals in general.
 He spent his teenage years helping his uncle with their cattle farm.
 Now, as the Barn Manager, George makes it his mission to care for the animals at Fuzzy Faces Refuge and ensure that their habitat is clean and safe.

 George takes pride in creating an environment where Veterans, First Responders and people of all abilities can learn about critically endangered heritage breeds, interact with the animals safely and enjoy the benefits that a serene farm setting can provide, including Animal and Equine Assisted Therapies and Therapeutic Riding.